mcartwright/mcartwright.github.io/_pages/research.md

 - [Increasing Drum Transcription Vocabulary Using Data Synthesis (*DAFx*)](/publications/2018-09-01-cartwright2018increasing)
 - [Seeing Sound: Investigating the Effects of Visualizations and Complexity on Crowdsourced Audio Annotations (*CSCW*)](/publications/2017-11-01-cartwright2017seeing)

-## Natural Audio Production Interfaces
+## Human-Centered Audio Production Tools
 ![synthassist](/assets/images/synthassist.png){: .align-left height="250px" width="250px"}
 The way we interact with audio production tools relies on the conventions established in the 1970s for audio engineers.
 Users communicate their audio concepts to these complex tools using knobs and sliders that control low-level technical parameters.